rust-lang/project-inline-asm/rfcs/0000-inline-asm.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Some registers are reserved and cannot be used in inline assembly.
-We already disallow the stack pointer from being used since it is always reserved, but there are other registers that are only sometimes reserved (e.g. the frame pointer if the function needs one, `r9` on some ARM targets, etc).
-Should we disallow the use of these registers on the frontend (rustc) or leave it for the backend (LLVM) to produce a warning if these are used?

-- Should we support some sort of shorthand notation for operand names to avoid needing to write `blah = out(reg) blah`?
-For example, if the expression is just a single identifier, we could implicitly allow that operand to be referred to using that identifier.

 - What should `preserves_flags` do on architectures that don't have condition flags (e.g. RISC-V)?
 Do nothing?
 Compile-time error?